 A home-based business is any type of business that operates from the owner’s home.

 Operating from home and working from home, are however two different things.
 For example, truck drivers, consultants, or interior decorators are just 3 examples of people who may run home-based businesses but have to travel to provide their services.

 What are the benefits of a home-based business?

 Whether you are running an eCommerce shop, an agency, or offer your services from home, there are many benefits of a home-based business.

-Apart from choosing your own hours, location, and direction of your business, let’s look at what are lesser-known advantages of starting a business from home?
+Apart from choosing your own hours, location, and direction of your business, let’s look at what are the lesser-known advantages of starting a business from home?